SuhasLabade/Autofarm-Datalogger/README.md

  At start of project it seems BME280 is accurate sensor (concluded on comparision test taken with different sensor modules ) but yeah its accurate but in DIY project category, its not indusrial grade sensor .
 What I seen temperature readings are always above ambient temperature readings if you place this sensor in  closed envirnoment where temperature goes above 35 degree. when I went throug data sheet again then I found short note this sensor has self heating        element that increases temperature readings.
 Relative humidity readinga are temperature dependent and found these also wrong .

+ To test this compared BME 280 sensor readings with Wet and dry thermometer manual readings placed inside polyhouse at same location .
+It shown major difference in temperature and humidity readings, BME 280 readings are 5-6 degree above than manual readings.